 Maximum Residual Disinfectant Level or MRDL: The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminant.

-Maximum Residual Disinfectant Level Goal or MRDLG: The level of a drinking water disinfectant below which there is no known or expected risk to health.
+Maximum Residual Disinfectant Level Goal or MRDLG:

+The level of a drinking water disinfectant below which there is no known or expected risk to health.
 MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water.
+Treatment Technique or TT: A required process intended to reduce the level of a contaminant in drinking water mg/L: milligrams per Liter